baodaiqin/UKG-RE/README.md

 ### Easy Start
-- You can import our package.
+- You can import our package and load the Univeral Knowledge Graph.
   ~~~~
   >>> import ukgre as nn
   >>> model = nn.Model()